sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 ### Dependent care budget:

-Sourcegraph will reimburse for the cost of care of children, family members with hardships/disabilities, elderly, or pets who are fully dependent on you while you are away on any Sourcegraph-related travel.
-This includes individual, team, company-wide, and business/customer travel.
-You may request for reimbursement up to $50/day with a maximum amount requested of $250.
+Sourcegraph will provide reimbursement for dependents-care costs while you are away on any Sourcegraph-related travel.
+You may request reimbursement up to **$50 per day** with a maximum amount requested of $250.
 This budget is per trip.

+- Business-related travel includes: includes individual, team, company-wide, and business/customer travel.
+- Dependents include: children, family members with hardships/disabilities, elderly, or pets who are fully dependent on you.
+If you have a dependent that does not fall within this list, please email people-ops@sourcegraph.com.

+Approval to use this perk is **required** prior to any travel:
+- To get approval, please email People Ops (people-ops@sourcegraph.com) and finance (finance@sourcegraph.com).
-You will need prior approval from People Ops.
-This can be obtained in the #ask-people-team channel.
-Once you have approval, you may request reimbursement through Airbase with a copy of the receipt and a copy of the prior approval obtained in Slack.
+- Once you have approval, you may request reimbursement through Airbase with a copy of the receipt and a copy of the prior approval obtained via email.

 ## How to book your trip in TripActions